Vasukhanna007/Reddit-Post-Classification/src/README.txt

 -----------------------
 Step2 : pipeline
 -----------------------
-Script: validation_pipeline_heldout.py or validation_pipeline_heldout.py
+Script: validation_pipeline_heldout.py or validation_pipeline_kfold.py
-Run either of these two scripts compare the model accuracies on the preprocessed train set.
+Depending on the validation strategy, run either of these two scripts compare the model accuracies on the preprocessed train set.

 -----------------------
 Step3 : generate test